Gunpei Yokoi: Career

 After the worldwide success of Donkey Kong, Yokoi continued to work with Miyamoto on the next Mario game, Mario Bros.
 He proposed the multiplayer concept and convinced his co-worker to give Mario some superhuman abilities, such as the ability to jump unharmed from great heights.

 After Mario Bros., Yokoi produced several R&D1 games, such as Kid Icarus and Metroid.
 He designed R.O.B. and the Game Boy, the latter of which became a worldwide success.
 Another of his creations, the Virtual Boy, was a commercial failure.
 Nintendo has denied that the Virtual Boy's poor performance in the market was the reason for Yokoi's subsequent departure from the company, holding that his retirement was "absolutely coincidental" to the market performance of any Nintendo hardware.
 According to his Nintendo and Koto colleague Yoshihiro Taki, Yokoi had originally decided to retire at age 50 to do as he pleased but had simply delayed it.
 According to David Sheff's book Game Over, Yokoi never actually intended for the console to be released in its present form.
 However, Nintendo pushed the Virtual Boy to market so that it could focus development resources on the Nintendo 64.

-Amid the failure of the Virtual Boy and the launch of the more successful Game Boy Pocket, Yokoi left Nintendo on 15 August 1996 after thirty-one years at the company.
-Leaving with several of his subordinates to form a new company called Koto, Yokoi helped create the Tamagotchi and led the development of the Bandai WonderSwan handheld game console.
+Amid the failure of the Virtual Boy and the launch of the more successful Game Boy Pocket, Yokoi left Nintendo on 15 August 1996, after thirty-one years at the company.
+Leaving with several of his subordinates to form a new company called Koto, Yokoi led the development of the Bandai WonderSwan handheld game console.